JK Rowling criticises Keir Starmer for saying ‘trans women are women’

 The senior Tory told the Commons that MPs should be “clear and courageous about what a man is and what a woman is” – claiming the rights of women in women-only safe spaces such as public toilets were being “threatened”.

-Jenkin also accused of Dodds of struggling to define a woman during a BBC Radio 4’s Woman’s Hour interview, prompting the Labour MP to fire back: “It’s quite easy for me [to define], given that I am a woman.”
+Mr Jenkin also accused Ms Dodds of struggling to define a woman during a BBC Radio 4’s Woman’s Hour interview, prompting the Labour MP to fire back: “It’s quite easy for me [to define], given that I am a woman.”

-Dodds had told BBC Radio 4 that there were “different definitions legally”.
-But the Labour chair also said that when it came to trans women “understandably because they live as a woman, they want to be defined as a woman.”
+Ms Dodds had told BBC Radio 4 that there were “different definitions legally”.
+But the Labour chair also said that when it came to trans women “understandably because they live as a woman, they want to be defined as a woman”.

 In his interview with The Times, the Labour leader said he supported reform to the Gender Recognition Act.
 The government has dropped plans to allow people to legally change their gender without a two-year-long process involving medical diagnosis.